ultrasupernew/sockrage/README.md

 ##What is SockRage ?

-SockRage is a real-time websocket server written in Javascript using NodeJS.
+SockRage is a real-time websocket server written in Javascript using NodeJS, based on socket.io.
 Sockrage provides real-time CRUD web services accessible from the Sockrage Javascript client library.

 ##Setting up server